A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Abstract

 \section{Abstract}

 We propose a new training method for a feedforward neural network having the activation functions with the geometric contraction property.
-The method consists of constructing a new functional that is less nonlinear in comparison with the classical functional by removing the nonlinearity of the activation functions from the output layer.
-We validate this new method by a series of experiments that show an improved learning speed and also a better classification error.
+The method consists of constructing a new functional that is less nonlinear in comparison with the classical functional by removing the nonlinearity of the activation function from the output layer.
+We validate this new method by a series of experiments that show an improved learning speed and better classification error.\\ \textbf{Keywords}: feedforward neural network; training algorithm.